fangbinwei/aliyun-oss-uploader/README.md

 ## Debugger Project

-If you want to debugger the project, please run `yarn webpack-dev` first, and press `F5` to Run Extension.
+If you want to debugger the project, just press `F5` to Run Extension.
 Then we can debugger the output of webpack dist.

-> I'm trying to find a better way ...

 ## TODO